 Symbol of blood, arousal, sexuality, anger, lust.

-The color red is used around Valentine’s day in hearts and other decorations.
+The color red is used around Valentine’s Day in hearts and other decorations.
 The origin of using the color red may date back to the ancient Lupercalia festival.
-During the festival, there was a blood sacrifice made of male goats and a dog.
+During the festival, there was a blood sacrifice made of a male goat and a dog.
 The male goats symbolized sexuality.
 The dog represented the she-wolf who had taken care of Romulus and Remus who later founded Rome.
 The color red is also identified with arousal and sexuality.
 When a person is angry or lustful they tend to turn red as the blood rushes to their face.

 Color White Symbol

 Symbol of milk of kindness, purity, chastity

 The color white is also used around Valentine’s Day.
 White lace and sometimes white hearts can be found to be used as decorations.
 The symbolism associated with the color white also has its roots in the ancient Lupercalia festival.
 The priests would smear blood from the sacrifice onto their flesh and then clean it with milked-soaked clothes.
 The milk represented the life that the she-wolf gave to Romulus and Remus while keeping them alive by breastfeeding them.
 She gave them the ultimate milk of kindness.
 Later white came to be associated with purity and chastity.

 Doves have long been symbols of Valentine’s Day.
 The dove symbol is ancient.
 Ancient Christians believed the dove was a symbol of hope as it brought the olive branch to Noah to let him know that God was bringing peace to the earth again.
 The dove is also a symbol of the Holy Spirit as a dove came down to Jesus when John baptized him.
 Doves also symbolize love as they mate for life and are very affectionate towards each other.